O-Hahn/cp4d-demo-install/2_terraform/terraform.md

 # Create base ROKS Cluster in IBM Cloud
-in the terraform folder - edit the scripts to adjust your environment - at least the variables.auto.tfvars file.
+in the terraform folder - edit the tf files to adjust your environment - at least the variables.auto.tfvars file.

 ## Customize Terraform
 cd 1_terraform